Accident and Serious Incident Reports: LB

 On 19 December 2008, an Aeroflot Airbus A320 descended significantly below its cleared and acknowledged altitude after the crew lost situational awareness at night whilst attempting to establish on the ILS at Oslo from an extreme intercept track after a late runway change and an unchallenged incorrect readback.
 The Investigation concluded that the response to the EGPWS warning which resulted had been “late and slow” but that the risk of CFIT was “present but not imminent”.
 The context for the event was considered to have been poor communications between ATC and the aircraft in respect of changes of landing runway.

 On 4 August 2011, a Luxair Embraer 145 flying a STAR into Madrid incorrectly read back a descent clearance to altitude 10,000 feet as being to 5,000 feet and the error was not detected by the controller.
 The aircraft was transferred to the next sector where the controller failed to notice that the incorrect clearance had been repeated.
-Shortly afterwards, the aircraft received a Hard EGPWS Pull Up Warning and responded to it with no injury to the 47 occupants during the manoeuvre.
+Shortly afterwards, the aircraft received an EGPWS "PULL UP" Warning and responded to it with no injury to the 47 occupants during the manoeuvre.
 The Investigation noted that an MSAW system was installed in the ACC concerned but was not active.

 On 12 April 2013, a Ryanair Boeing 737-800 took a climb clearance intended for another Ryanair aircraft on the same frequency.
 The aircraft for which the clearance was intended did not respond and the controller did not notice that the clearance readback had come from a different aircraft.
 Once the wrong aircraft began to climb, from FL360 to FL380, a TCAS RA to descend occurred due to traffic just transferred to a different frequency and at FL370.
 That traffic received a TCAS RA to climb.
 STCA was activated at the ATS Unit controlling both Ryanair aircraft.